 We have a $1 jar at work.
 It is not a swear jar (though we might benefit from one of those as well!).
 It is a jar for every time a new client tells us their target market is “everyone”.
 The jar is getting close to full!

-If you sell say recipe books online is your market the 90 year old in the nursing home who has no computer and who has their meals cooked for them?
-Do 10 year olds buy your service?
+If you sell say “recipe books” online.
+Your market the 90 year old in the nursing home.
+Who has no computer and who has their meals cooked for them?
+Do 10 year old buy your service?
 I know this is extreme, however lets strip it back to people who just don’t like to cook.

 Ideally this would mean selling to as many customers as possible.
 However you can’t be all things to all people.The most successful companies understand that their product or service will be considered by a limited number of people only.
 Click To Tweet

 The more personal detail you have on this select group of people.
 The better prepared you will be to market to them.

 Well, first of all you must understand that if you are in business.
 Then you are in the business of solving people’s problems.
 So start by asking what problem or problems you solve with your product or service?